Jumio/mobile-sdk-ios/docs/transition-guide_netverify-fastfill.md

 # Transition guide for Fastfill & Netverify

+## 2.12.0

+#### Localizable Strings
+In addition to English, strings are now translated to Chinese (Simplified), Dutch, French, German and Spanish.
+Each .strings file can now be found in the specific *.lproj folders.

+#### Additional information property removed
+Property `additionalInformation` has been removed.

 ## 2.11.0

 #### New error scheme
 Instead of `NSError` objects we now return `NetverifyError` in `netverifyViewController:didFinishInitializingWithError:` and `netverifyViewController:didCancelWithError:scanReference:`.

 Please note, that `code` now is a NSString.
 Read more detailed information on this in [Retrieving information](/docs/integration_netverify-fastfill.md#retrieving-information)